 I’ll be using Ubuntu as my base operating system, but it should be doable in other distributions as well.

 The desktop environment will attempt to install bluetooth, which will break things.
 We pre-emptively install and disable it:

-sudo apt update sudo apt install -y bluez sudo systemctl disable bluetooth
+1sudo apt update 2sudo apt install -y bluez 3sudo systemctl disable bluetooth

 You’ll need some preliminary tools installed:

 1sudo apt install -y software-properties-common openssh-server locales tzdata debconf

 Next, choose a desktop environment.
 Due to dbus issues, only mate and lxde desktop environments work when installed this way.

 1sudo apt install -y ubuntu-mate-desktop

 This step will take awhile!